-On the evening of July 6th, 20 Ambergris Caye families were displaced by a big fire in Boca Del Rio area.
-Of the 8o people who lost their homes, the eldest was 74 and 32 were children from 6 weeks – 18 years old.
+On the evening of July 6th, 20 Ambergris Caye families were displaced by a big fire in the Boca Del Rio area.
+Of the 80 people who lost their homes, the eldest was 74, and 32 were children from the ages of 6 weeks – 18 years old.
 At least 4 families have reported being affected by water damage.

-Thankfully it was not worse with all the wood buildings in the area.
-No one was seriously injured, 2 were attended to by poly clinic, a baby and man who hurt his wrist.
+Thankfully, it was not worse with all the wood buildings in the area.
+No one was seriously injured, but 2 were attended to the poly clinic, a baby and a man who hurt his wrist.
 Most who were left homeless are currently staying with immediate family members and friends.
-2 families who had no other option are taking shelter at R.C. school assisted by Mayor Daniel who was able to borrow beds for them and San Pedro Town Council has been helping them with food.
+2 families who had no other option are taking shelter at R.C. school assisted by Mayor Daniel, who was able to borrow beds for them, while San Pedro Town Council has been helping them with food.

-The San Pedro Fire department declared 7 buildings consisting of 20 apartment rooms were completely destroyed.
+The San Pedro Fire Department declared 7 buildings consisting of 20 apartment rooms were completely destroyed.
 The cause of the fire has not been determined.
-All of the inhabitants were rentals and none of buildings were insured.
-As you will see from the pictures below there was nothing left beyond ashes, building skeletons and twisted pieces of zinc roofing .
+All of the inhabitants were rentals and none of the buildings were insured.
+As you will see from the pictures below, there was nothing left beyond ashes, building skeletons and twisted pieces of zinc roofing.

 (Above numbers were agreed upon at a meeting in the Mayor’s office yesterday afternoon as most current and official, ages came from the numerical data collected by NEMO in their report sent out this morning.)

-Various organizations and media met in Boca Del Rio area just north of San Pedro Town to learn what happened, establish who needed lists of people and put our thoughts together to see how we can all quickly work together to help the fire victims.
+Various organizations and media met in the Boca Del Rio area just north of San Pedro Town to learn what happened, establish who needed lists of people, and put our thoughts together to see how we can all quickly work together to help the fire victims.

 Joy, Omar and I headed to the office to sort out donations that came from Romantic Travel Belize Pack for a Purpose effort that could be used for the families in need.
 We also had 2 bags of clothing and bedding from J&J laundry.